OnTheFenceDevelopment/PersonalEncryptorCLI/README.md

 ### Decrypt File ###

 Files are decrypted in the same manner as used for encryption but where the sender's PRIVATE and recipient's PUBLIC keys were used to perform the encryption the other key in each pair is now required, i.e. the sender's PUBLIC and recipient's PRIVATE keys.
+From version 1.1.0 onwards the original filename will be included in the Encrypted Packet and this will be decrypted and used when creating the output file during decryption.

 #### Options ####
 Action | Option | Notes